paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2016-04-15-habitables.md

 date: '2016-04-15 16:10:00 +0100'
 location: Brighton, England
 excerpt: 'Having lived in my current flat for just over two years, I''m determined for this to be the year I finally make it feel like a home.'
+images:
-image: 2016/04/habitables.jpg
+- 2016/04/habitables.jpg
 tags:
 - Furniture
 - Design
 ---
 {% include figure.html
   caption="Sideboard, designed by Manuel Barrera/Habitables"